Thorinair/ThoriTrack-VRCFT-For-Valve-Index/guide/README.md

 ![Assembly 35](img/35.jpg?raw=true)

 Now carefully slide the eye rings onto the lens housings of the Index.
 The housings are rubber so they should neatly fit on.
-Take great care of the wires so you dont pinch anything.
+Take great care of the wires so you don't pinch anything.
 Wires should be tucked to the side of the lenses.
 You can also move the IPD slider a bit to see if the lenses can still move freely and that nothing is getting pinched.
 Check images below.

 ![Assembly 36](img/36.jpg?raw=true)

 ![Assembly 37](img/37.jpg?raw=true)

 Place the face gasket back on.
-Take note of how the wires reach the lense area.
+Take note of how the wires reach the lens area.
 Make sure that they are not above the screws in the frame of the Index, otherwise the magnets won't be able to snap the gasket in.

 ![Assembly 38](img/38.jpg?raw=true)